jonnonz1/nz-statute-book/acts/public/2001/accident-compensation-act-2001.md

 (2) However, a determination under subclause (1) is required only if the person— (a) suffered a personal injury caused by a work-related gradual process, disease, or infection in the circumstances described in section 30(2); and
-  (b) last performed the task or was employed in the environment in those circumstances before 1 April 2002; and (c) suffered the personal injury on or after the date on which section 33 of the Injury Prevention, Rehabilitation, and Compensation Amendment Act 2008came into force.
+  (b) last performed the task or was employed in the environment in those circumstances before 1 April 2002; and (c) suffered the personal injury on or after the date on which section 33 of the Injury Prevention, Rehabilitation, and Compensation Amendment Act 2008 came into force.
 (3) The Corporation must, after complying with subclause (1),— (a) make a decision (which, to avoid doubt, is to be treated as a single decision) as to whether the person has, for the purposes of an election under subclause (4), an entitlement to both lump sum compensation and an independence allowance; and
   (b) notify the person of its decision, in accordance with section 64, and include with that notification information about—